 6. Headstamp Codes – International Ammunition Association – cartridgecollectors.org

-7. AFTE.org - The Association of Firearm and Tool Mark Examiners, headstamp guide
+7. AFTE.org - The Association of Firearm and Tool Mark Examiners, headstamp guide (link to m ain site)

 8. http://www.nij.gov/journals/258/forensic-databases.html - NIJ National Institute of Justice - Databases of comparison information to include paint, footwear prints, vehicle tires, etc.